pleabargain/EnglishHelpsYourCareer/idioms.business.md

 The soldiers were climbing the hill and fighting the enemy on the hill top.
 It was an uphill battle.

+It'll be an uphill battle to get the new proposals accepted.

 </p>
 </details>